Ittefaq (1969 film)

 Ittefaq (English: Coincidence) is a 1969 Indian mystery thriller film produced by B. R. Chopra and directed by his brother Yash Chopra.
 The film stars Nanda and Rajesh Khanna in the lead with Sujit Kumar, Bindu, Madan Puri and Iftekhar playing supporting roles and has music by Salil Chowdhury.
-The film became a "semi-hit" at the box office.
-The film is based on 1965 American movie Signpost to Murder. which was earlier adapted into a Gujarati drama Dhummas starring Sarita Joshi.
+It is based on the 1965 American film Signpost to Murder (an adaptation of a 1962 play of the same name by Monte Doyle), which had earlier been remade into a Gujarati play Dhummas starring Sarita Joshi.

 It was the fourth Bollywood film (after Naujawan, Munna and Kanoon) that did not have any songs in it.
-What was remarkable was that a previous production from the same production house, i.e. B.R.Films, namely Kanoon, made in 1960, was also a song-less film and with the same leading lady Nanda.
-Another common feature of both Kanoon and Ittefaq was that in both these song-less films Salil Chowdhary was the Music Director.
+What was remarkable was that a previous production from the same production house, i.e. B. R. Films, namely Kanoon, made in 1960, was also a song-less film and with the same leading lady Nanda.
+Another common feature of both Kanoon and Ittefaq was that in both these song-less films Salil Chowdhary was the music director.
+This was also the first Hindi film that did not have any interval.

 This film is counted among the 17 consecutive hit films starring Rajesh Khanna in a lead role between 1969 and 1971, by including the two multi-starrer films Marayada and Andaz to the 15 consecutive solo hits he gave from 1969 to 1971.
 This is also the last film Yash Chopra would direct for his brother before branching out to form his own production company Yash Raj Films.

-This was the first Hindi film that did not have any interval.

 Plot

 Dilip Roy (Rajesh Khanna) is a painter and is married to a rich woman, Sushma.
-One day while he is passionately painting, his wife comes and asks him to come out with her.
-He refuses and in the ensuing fight she destroys his painting.
-Dilip gets emotionally upset and pushes her away, saying that he would kill her and leaves the house.
-When he comes back, his wife is dead and the police arrest him as prime suspect on the testimony given by Renu (Bindu), his wife's sister who lives along with them.
-He claims that though he became enraged and can't remember well what happened, he didn't kill her.
+One day while he is passionately painting, his wife asks him to go out with her.
+He refuses and in the ensuing struggle she destroys his painting.
+Dilip gets emotionally upset and shoves her, saying that he would kill her and leaves the house.
+When he comes back, his wife is dead and the police arrest him as the prime suspect on the testimony of Renu (Bindu), his wife's sister who lives with them.
+He claims that though he became enraged and can't remember what happened, he didn't kill her.

-Later, he is sent for psychological analysis on account of his erratic behavior during the trial.
-There, Dr. Trivedi (Gajanan Jagirdar), a psychologist examines him and decides to keep him in hospital for some more time.
-But on a stormy night, Dilip escapes and ends up at Rekha's (Nanda) house.
-Rekha is a married woman staying in a rich neighborhood, but her husband isn’t home at that time.
-Dilip holds her at gunpoint and demands her to hide him from police.
+Later, he is sent for psychological analysis on account of his erratic behaviour during the trial.
+There, Dr. Trivedi (Gajanan Jagirdar), a psychologist examines him and decides to keep him in the hospital for some more time.
+On a stormy night, Dilip escapes and ends up at Rekha's (Nanda) house.
+Rekha is a married woman staying in a rich neighborhood, and her husband isn't home at that time.
+Dilip holds her at gunpoint and demands her to hide him from the police.
 She tries to call someone, but fails.
-When police come inquiring, she was forced to hide the fact that Dilip was there.
-Later, after some talk, Dilip asks her for forgiveness and they talk like friends for some time.
-He changes into other dress from his prison uniform.
+When police come inquiring, she is forced to hide the fact that Dilip is there.
+Later, after some talk, Dilip asks her for forgiveness and they talk for some time.
+He changes from his prison uniform.